-By FormFactor 5,105,305 shares

-By the selling stockholders 394,695 shares

-Total 5,500,000 shares

-Common stock to be outstanding after this offering 32,900,803 shares leasehold improvements at our new corporate headquarters and manufacturing facility and working capital requirements.
+By FormFactor By the selling stockholders Total 5,605,305 shares 394,695 shares 6,000,000 shares Common stock to be outstanding after this offering 33,368,322 shares Use of proceeds We anticipate using the net proceeds to us from this offering for general corporate purposes, including leasehold improvements at our new corporate headquarters and manufacturing facility and working capital requirements.
 We may also use a portion of the net proceeds to fund possible investments in, or acquisitions of, complementary businesses, products or technologies or establishing joint ventures.
-The selling stockholders intend to use the net proceeds to them from the sale of shares of common steels to report lease from us and to pay related to liabilities.
-As a result, we will receive stock to repay loans from us and to pay related tax liabilities.
+The selling stockholders intend to use net proceeds to them from the sale of shares of common stock to repay loans from us and to pay related tax liabilities.
+The selling stockholders will retain any additional proceeds realized from the sale of their shares.
 As a result, we will receive approximately \$2.7 million of the aggregate net proceeds from shares sold by the selling stockholders.
 See "Use of Proceeds."
+Nasdaq National Market symbol FORM